Providing Extra Information

 Defining relative clauses provide information which is essential to completely understand the sentence.

-That is the search engine which was used by our CTO for ego surfing.
+That is the platform which was chosen by our sysop.

-That is the shell which was chosen by our sysadmin.
+This is the debugging method which was chosen by our CEO.

 This is the method we use to debug the program which was chosen by our CEO.